Clemapfel/mousetrap/docs/04_widgets.md

 ## Switch

-As the last widget intended to convey a boolean state to the user, we have `Switch`, which has the appearance of a light-switch.
+As the last widget intended to convey a boolean state to the user, we have \a{Switch}, which has the appearance similar to a light switch.
 It can be clicked or dragged in order to change its state. `Switch` does not emit `toggled`, instead we connect to the `activate` signal, which is emitted anytime the switch is flicked to either side.

 \signals
 \signals_activate{Switch}